-Chances are you have probably already heard the buzz surrounding High Dynamic Range (HDR) and how it’s going to take your viewing experience “to the next level”.
+Chances are you have probably already heard about High Dynamic Range and how it’s going to take your viewing experience “to the next level”.
 However, since HDR is still a fairly new technology, some people are still not quite clear about how it actually works.

 What is HDR?

 HDR is an imaging technique that captures, processes, and reproduces content in such a way that the detail of both the shadows and highlights of a scene are increased.
 While HDR was used in traditional photography in the past, it has recently made the jump to smartphones, TVs, monitors and more.

 So what does this mean for you?
 This means images have more overall detail, a wider range of colors, and look more similar to what is seen by the human eye when compared to SDR (Standard Dynamic Range) images.

 For the purposes of this article, we will focus on HDR video content.
 To understand high dynamic range, we must first understand how standard dynamic range works.

 Dynamic Range in Images

 In most images you will come in contact with there will be brighter parts and darker parts of the image that both contain displayable detail.
 When an image is overexposed, information in the brighter part of the image will be lost; likewise, when an image is underexposed information in the dark parts of the image will be lost.

 Dynamic range is the range of information between the lightest and darkest part of an image, also known as an image’s luminosity.
 An image with a high dynamic range is an image with a mix of dark and bright attributes in the same image.
 Sunrises and sunsets are a good example of images with high dynamic range.